Avastin (bevacizumab)

 There have been many clinical trials using Avastin, either alone or in combination.
 Researchers discovered a disturbing trend from a meta-analysis (combining the results of several trials to see possible trends): there is a serious risk of death when Avastin is combined with more standard chemotherapy drugs.
 The results of this meta-analysis were published in 2011.[6]

-Researchers ultimately concluded that, for most patients, the risks of these potentially fatal side effects are outweighed by the benefits of combining Avastin with chemotherapy.
+Researchers ultimately concluded that, for most patients, the benefits of Avastin and chemotherapy outweigh the risks of these potentially fatal side effects.
 They did point out, however, that knowing the risks is important for patients and doctors.